ece-fast-lab/ISPASS-2025-IAA/scripts/fig2/README.md

 ```bash
 ./run_fig2.sh -p all -d /PATH_TO/ISPASS-2025-IAA/data/silesia_data/FILE_NAME
 ```
-**⚠️Important Note**: Before running the microbenchmark with `hits.csv`, ensure that there is sufficient memory available.
+**⚠️Important Note**: Before running the microbenchmark with `hits.csv`, ensure that there is sufficient memory (more than 80GB) available.
 If there is not enough memory, the script may not provide accurate performance results.

 ### 3️⃣ Draw the Figure
 ```bash